2025 Registration is Open for CMR’s 78th Summer of Fun!

 For those who like the feel of different movements!

 Members of this focus group learn new skills and practice routines.
-They have an individually-coached 2-hour workout using equipment of choice three days a week.
-Apparatus includes tumbling mats, bars, beams, mini-tramps, vaults, and trampolines.
+They have an individually-coached 2-hour workout using equipment of choice at least three days a week.
+Apparatus include[delete: s] tumbling mats, bars, beams, mini-tramps, vaults, and trampolines.
 As more challenging tricks and progressions become smoother, skills, grace, competence, and confidence soar!
 Gymnasts set personal goals, practice on their own, and develop form and skills with coaching.
 Groups of campers often gather around to watch the Gymnastics Focus Campers practice and perform.
 A passion to learn and a willingness to try make progress easier, yet no gymnastics experience is required.

 Artists